 If you test positive for drugs at the time of delivery, the hospital will have to file a report with DCS, but Kirsh & Kirsh has successfully gotten DCS to step back and allow an adoption to proceed, rather than take the child from the hospital and place the child into a foster home.
 We have even had success in doing so in what we call a “surprise baby” situation – a last-minute adoption for a birth mother who had not made arrangements for the adoption prior to the birth of the child.

-We, at Kirsh & Kirsh, have assisted THOUSANDS of pregnant women, in Indiana and around the country, over the last 35+ years find loving, happy, wonderful homes for their babies.
+We, at Kirsh & Kirsh, have assisted numerous pregnant women, in Indiana and around the country, over the last 35+ years find loving, happy, wonderful homes for their babies.
 We give expectant mothers and birth mothers as much or as little involvement in the family selection process as they would like.

 We have lots of wonderful, carefully screened, loving families (married, single, Lesbian, and Gay) who cannot wait to welcome a baby into their hearts and homes and happy to assist with living expenses to the full extent allowed by law.